 Fans, Fans and More Fans (but not too many)

 Even though cranking down the thermostat is often unavoidable once the temperature reaches that terrible 90-degree mark, most people do what they can to put off running the air 24/7.
-Running fans year round can help move the hot air up or the cool air down, depending on the direction you choose for it to oscillate.
+Running fans year-round can help move the hot air up or the cool air down, depending on the direction you choose for it to oscillate.
 Pulling the hot air up during the summer will put less pressure on the central air or window units to maintain a comfortable temperature.
 No more having to turn the thermostat down to arctic temperatures.
-You can also turn fans off and on as needed, which is more energy efficient that turning the air off and on since it has to work twice as hard to lower the temperature again.
+You can also turn fans off and on as needed, which is more energy-efficient than turning the air off and on since it has to work twice as hard to lower the temperature again.

 Using Power Wisely

 “Keeping track of peak electricity hours is a quite overlooked, yet valuable tip to cut down electric bills during warmer months,” according to Matthias Alleckna, an energy analyst at EnergyRates.ca.
 “In summer, energy prices tend to go higher, and the average consumption increases considerably.
 During the most active periods, utility companies can charge people on-peak rates.”